A Gathering Place…..

 Welcome to the Visiting Artists section of WildesArt.
 This is a gathering place of artists, songwriters, musicians, prose writers, and poets, who are creating for the love of creating and touching lives.
 I am a curious sort of person, so I always wonder what makes such talented folks who they are.
 What experiences and beliefs have led them to what they are doing at this point in time?

-literary criticism research paper example
+research paper citations example

 Visiting Artist: Kat Lamp

 I’ve been admiring Kat Lamp’s artistry for some time now.
 Her posters are beautiful and have become a recognizable art form: “Hey, that’s a Kat Lamp!”.
 However, Kat continues to also inspire me with her Wake-Up Doodles…whimsical drawings that easily make me giggle.
 These “doodles” have been framed and exhibited, and they can also be found on just about any piece of paper near Kat.

 Kat and I met up for coffee recently at The Blue Dot in Pittsboro, NC.
 I found Kat sitting in the back, sitting among hanging love beads and the aroma of great mochas, sketching (or as Kat calls it, doodling) away!
 My, how I’d love to get ahold of her sketchbooks!

 This is an artist who has worked hard to become respected and successful.
 While life has not always dealt her an easy hand, she exudes positivity and happiness.
 And as you will see, this shows in her work.

 WildesArt: What adventures in your life have led you to where you are and who you are, artistically?

 Kat Lamp: I’ve been lucky to have the adventures I’ve been on.
 I started playing bass in bands when I was 16 and traveled around semi-regularly with the friends I played with for about 10 years.
 We made lots of friends in lots of different places.